 Leaving JET

 Last updated: October 2025 As you countdown the final months, weeks or days on your JET journey, you should start thinking and planning out the actions and next steps to take as you depart.
-The JET Programme site has helpful information on the main aspects of departing the JET Programme such as Pension Refund, Reverse […]
+The After JET Guide over on the JET Programme site has helpful information on the main aspects of departing the JET […]

 Getting Car Insurance